 1:5 And it was so, when the days of their feasting were gone about, that Job sent and sanctified them, and rose up early in the morning, and offered burnt offerings according to the number of them all: for Job said, It may be that my sons have sinned, and cursed God in their hearts.
 Thus did Job continually.

-The sons of God were sons by virtue of having been created by God.
+The sons of God here were angels and were sons by virtue of having been created by God.
 This refers to spirit angelic beings, since flesh cannot cross the expanse between the earth and God’s throne.

 1:6 Now there was a day when the sons of God came to present themselves before the LORD, and Satan came also among them.

 God asks the Adversary where he has been and what he has been doing and Satan is evasive.